ChetanbirSingh/PokeXplorer/docs/README.md

 # [PokéExplorer](https://pokexplorer.vercel.app)

 ## Project Description
 This project simulates a Pokémon search application where users can search for Pokémon by name or ID and view detailed information such as types, stats, height, weight, base experience, and evolution chains.
-The app fetches data from the PokéAPI and dynamically displays the information with interactive features like type-based background gradients and a hover effect on the Pokémon images.
+The app fetches data from the PokéAPI and dynamically displays the information with interactive features like type-based background gradients and audio effects that play when a Pokémon image is clicked.

 ## Scope and Functionality
 The Pokémon Search application includes the following core functionality: